cybozu-go/meows/docs/user-manual.md

 secret.

 Please create a GitHub App first on the GitHub page following [the official documentation](https://docs.github.com/en/developers/apps/creating-a-github-app).
-Here are the minimal changes from the default setting on the regitration page:
+Here are the minimal changes from the default setting on the registration page:

 - Fill **GitHub Apps Name**
 - Fill **Homepage URL**